in

 If you prefer painting on your Adirondack chairs with brushes, this may be the paint brand for you.
 It’s also mess free and ensures that you aren’t wasting too much of the material during the paint process.
 They can also come in a lot of color options for you.

-Spruce Paint for Adirondack Chairs – Vintage Look
+Spruce Paint for Backyard Chairs – Vintage Look

-This paint brand comes in a lot of calming color options that can be perfect for your Adirondack chairs.
-Aside from that, it’s easy to apply with brushes and the colors are exactly as advertised.
+This paint brand comes in a lot of calming color options that can be perfect for your designs.
+Aside from that, it’s easy to apply with brushes, and the colors are exactly as advertised.
 It provides a very smooth surface and has no bubbles appearing on the surface, unlike most paint brands.

-Here are a few simple things you can do to protect your investment or bring new life to old Adirondack chairs.
+Here are a few simple things you can do to protect your investment or bring new life to old seating.

 Outdoor Deck Stain

-Make sure that you pay extra attention to the legs and feet of the chairs as they can take up the most amount of water when left outside.
+Make sure that you pay extra attention to the legs and feet as they can take up the most amount of water when left outside.
 Once done sealing, you can then apply some outdoor deckstain on.
-If you prefer to paint on your chairs, make sure that you use a high quality primer and use paints recommended for outdoor furniture such as Rust Oleum Restore.
+If you prefer to paint, make sure that you use a high quality primer and use paints recommended for outdoor furniture such as Rust Oleum Restore.

 Sand off as much paint and rust as you possibly can.
 Using an oil based primer such as Rust Oleum’s Rusty Metal Spray Primer, treat the entire metal Adirondack chair.
 This will bind to the rust, prevent corrosion, and overall create a smooth and paintable surface.